keptenkurk/BS440/README.md

 For creating an account and authentication file please see the Wiki for this repository.(https://github.com/keptenkurk/BS440/wiki/How-to-use-Google-Fit)

+# Stand-alone web server

+You can use any web server to serve a static site based on the `csv` files.
+You can find a working example using the Caddy webserver in [dist/caddy/](dist/caddy/).

 # Thanks to
 * Christopher Peplin - maintainer of Pygatt
 * Tristan79 - Domoticz plugin